 CHOOSE YOUR HANGER WISELY.
 It might sounds like a silly, unimportant thing in the scheme of everything else you have to remember – but it will make a remarkable difference in the dress photos.
-Nice plain wooden hangers or dark velvet ones are best, or you might want to purchase (or make yourself for all you DIY brides out there!) a personalised hanger with names/date or even just ‘Bride’ engraved or stuck on it – although this is actually an important tip for the bridesmaids dresses too, as I’ll want a photo of those as well.
-To be honest, anything but a cheap plastic hanger will do!
+Nice plain wooden hangers are best (I recommend these ones) or, for all you DIY brides out there, you could make a personalised hanger with names/date or even just ‘Bride’ engraved or stuck on it – although this is actually an important tip for the bridesmaids dresses too, as I’ll want a photo of those as well.
+For personalisation I recommend these wooden hanger tags.
+So cute!

 #7: Last but not least…

 There are always time pressures on the morning of the big day, but try not to want to rush off to the ceremony as soon as everyone is ready.
 I love to try and get some portraits of the Bride both on her own and with her Bridesmaids before they’ve had a chance to get a little windswept or flustered.
 (It also helps you to have 5 minutes to chill out a bit before it’s time to go!)